Skip to main content

 Looking after your medicine

-• Store the capsules in their original container in a place where the temperature stays below 25°C.
+• Store them in the original container in a cool dry place where the temperature stays below 25°C

 Keep it where young children cannot reach it.